Radomir Antić: 1995–96: Double title

 Out of the 35-player squad he inherited, Antić quickly identified 20 players he was counting on for the upcoming season before setting about adding five to six more players during the transfer window.
 That meant the end of Atlético days for a slew of players including aging goalie Abel Resino, embattled Colombian striker Adolfo Valencia, Brazilian Iván Rocha, Polish striker Roman Kosecki, and Russian winger Igor Dobrovolski, among others.

 However, Antić would experience difficulty getting the players he's interested in to sign for Atlético for a variety of reasons.
 First on his wish list was defender Viktor Onopko from Spartak Moscow: Atlético and the player agreed terms, however, Oviedo management—who were also after the twenty-six-year-old Russian's signature—protested and the case ended up before a FIFA arbitration commission, which ruled in Oviedo's favour.
 Antić then tried to sign Fernando Morientes from Albacete, but the talented nineteen-year-old striker instead ended up signing with Zaragoza.
 Antić was also after Robert Prosinečki—the talented twenty-six-year-old midfield creator he had brought to Real Madrid four year earlier in 1991 and had just coached in Oviedo where also Antić brought him on loan from Real—with the player receptive to joining los Colchoneros and Atlético even reaching an agreement with Real whom Prosinečki was still contracted to.
-However, Johan Cruyff's FC Barcelona stepped in and presented Prosinečki's agent Zoran Vekić with a three-year plus two years optional €3 million offer, which Prosinečki accepted thus rejecting Atlético.
+However, Johan Cruyff's Barcelona stepped in and presented Prosinečki's agent Zoran Vekić with a three-year plus two years optional €3 million offer, which Prosinečki accepted thus rejecting Atlético.

 Out of the players Antić did manage to sign, the biggest find turned out to be unheralded winger Milinko Pantić, whom Antić plucked from obscurity in Panionios for very little money.
 The move initially raised eyebrows with many questioning the usefulness of a complete unknown who is about to turn 29 years of age, however over the coming season, Pantić would prove himself to be the missing piece this team needed with key goals and assists.
 Another key acquisition was the twenty-nine-year-old Bulgarian tall centre forward Luboslav Penev, brought in from Valencia despite questions about his health due to a recent bout with testicular cancer.
 Other incoming transfers included goalkeeper José Francisco Molina and central defender Santi Denia from Albacete, midfielder Roberto Fresnedoso from Espanyol and young Argentine striker Leo Biagini from Newell's Old Boys, who starred at the 1995 FIFA World Youth Championship.